ndm767/Four/README.md

 # Four
 An (**incomplete**) 4d rendering library written in C++
-**This project is not abandoned!
-I am simply working on a very large update.
-Thank you for your patience!**
 Example: An orthographically projected pentachoron (5-cell) rotating about the yw-plane (the code for this can be seen in [`pchoron.cpp`](https://github.com/ndm767/Four/blob/main/pchoron.cpp)):
 <img src="https://raw.githubusercontent.com/ndm767/Four/main/pchoronYW.gif" alt="pchoron" width="201" height="211">
 Example: A 4d-3d perspectively projected and 3d-2d orthographically projected tesseract rotating about the zw-plane (the code for this can be seen in [`hypercube.cpp`](https://github.com/ndm767/Four/blob/main/hypercube.cpp)):